 - 4 Minutes to read

-Rivery's Log-Based extraction method provides a real-time stream of any changes made to the databases and tables configured, eliminating the need to implement and maintain incremental fields or retrieve data via select queries.
+Rivery's Change Data Capture (CDC) extraction mode provides a real-time stream of any changes made to the databases and tables configured, eliminating the need to implement and maintain incremental fields or retrieve data via select queries.
 It also allows you to retrievedeleted rows and schema changes from the database.

 TheChange Data Capture (CDC) mechanism is based on aWrite-Ahead Log (WAL) provided by the PostgreSQL database.
 The logical decoding feature of PostgreSQL is available in versions 10 and higher.

 In PostgreSQL, the logical decoding mechanism creates a consistent and easy-to-understand format in one place.
 The logical decoding mechanism in PostgreSQL, on the other hand, is based on converting the data written to the WAL using an output plugin that converts the WAL transaction rows into a dedicated format.
 To be able to consume data from the database, this output plugin must be installed on the PostgreSQL server and the logical decoding configuration must be enabled.
 See the PostgreSQL configuration docs for more information on setting up a PostgreSQL database for Rivery CDC extraction.